Hedgy134117/mail/README.md

 ## a program made in python that lets the user send multiple emails to another email.

+### WARNING: It will not work if you do not have [less secure apps](https://myaccount.google.com/lesssecureapps) enabled

 user has the following inputs:

 - sender email: